RobC357/PlannerApp/README.md

 If it still does not work, try tunneling it with `npx expo start --tunnel`

 This app uses Firebase, so create a user login with your email.

+**Update:* Since Express is now being used with Axios, the Express server must be started seperately.
+To do this,

+The user must create another terminal instance in VS Code, this can be done by right clicking on server.js and click on `Open in Intergrated Terminal`.

+After that, run `node server.js` to start the server.
+Then open the app normally.
+The server runs on port 3000.

+*Don't forget to `npm install` as always!*

 ## Members